NMFCode/NMFCode.github.io/synchronizations/Synchronization.md

     }
 ```

-Next, we need to consider how the initialization should look.
+Next, we need to consider how the initialization should look like.
 In our example, this will take place in the class constructor.

 ```csharp
 public Program()